 The University of Texas at Austin College of Pharmacy is pleased to announce that it is now an official facilitator for the Community Action Poverty Simulation.
-Join us for our next event, “living on the edge,” scheduled for Saturday, February 16, 2019 in Austin.
+Join us for our next simulation, scheduled for Saturday, February 15, 2020 in Austin.

 What is the “Poverty Simulation”?

-The Community Action Poverty Simulation (CAPS) is a unique, interactive experience designed to help participants appreciate what it may be like to live in poverty.
-Participants will explore the realities of living with a small budget, limited time, and high stress by role-playing as familial units challenged by a specific set of circumstances.
-It is designed to help us “re-think” poverty and explore how we as individuals and collectively through our work, our school, or our profession, find new ways to assist those facing disparity everyday.
+The Community Action Poverty Simulation (CAPS) is a unique, interactive experience designed to help participants re-think poverty and dialogue on ways to address disparity in our communities.
+Participants will explore the realities of living with a small budget, limited time, and high stress by role-playing either as familial units challenged by a specific set of circumstances, or as members of the community providing basic services such as utility and housing.

 What is the program goal?

 The overall goal of this interprofessional learning event is to bring together students, faculty, individuals in the community and representatives from local organizations to begin a dialogue addressing challenges faced daily by the many who live with disparity in our community.
 We hope to foster interprofessional collaboration among participants as we explore coordinated community outreach and access to social and health services.

 - Experience through simulation the challenges of living with limited resources